nafisk/notebookai/README.md

-# notebookai - find your notes faster
+# notebookai - search faster with ai